-For the Group's acquired loan portfolios, the risk is that estimated future cash collections are not reflected by actual cash receipts.
-Given the nature of the acquired loan portfolios, estimation of future cash collections requires significant estimation with regards to the value and timing of expected future cash flows.
+For the Group's acquired loan portfolios, the risk is that future cash collections estimated at acquisition are not reflected in actual cash receipts.
+Given the nature of the acquired loan portfolios, estimation of future cash collections requires significant estimation with regard to the value and timing of expected future cash flows.